-Temple's policies prohibit any of the following:
+Temple's policies prohibit any of the following, or threat or attempt to engage in any of the following:

-- · Any intentional and unconsented touching, or threat or attempt thereof, of: (i) an intimate bodily part of another person, such as a sexual organ, buttocks or breast; (ii) any bodily part of another person with a sexual organ; or (iii) any part of another person's body with the intent of accomplishing a sexual act; or - Unwanted, inappropriate disrobing of another person or purposeful exposure of one's genitals to another without the other's consent; or - · Forcing, or attempting to force, any other person to engage in sexual activity of any kind without the individual's consent.
+- Any intentional and unconsented touching for the purpose of sexual gratification: (i) an intimate body part of another person, such as a sexual organ, buttocks or breast; (ii) any body part of another person with a sexual organ; or (iii) any part of another person's body with the intent of accomplishing a sexual act; or - Vaginal or anal penetration of another individual, by body part or object, without the other person's consent; or - Vaginal, anal, or oral sexual intercourse with another individual without the other person's consent.

 In Pennsylvania, the crime of sexual assault is defined as when a person engages in sexual intercourse or deviate sexual intercourse with a complainant without the victim's Effective Consent.
 Rape is defined in Pennsylvania as penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
 Rape also occurs when a person engages in sexual intercourse with a person by forcible compulsion or the threat of forcible compulsion that would prevent resistance by a person of reasonable resolution, or when a person is unconscious or where the person knows that the victim is unaware that the act is occurring.
+In accordance with federal regulations, the university prohibits sexual assault, which includes conduct defined by federal agencies as rape, sodomy, sexual assault with an object, and fondling.